TLU-HK-RIF23-Renek/.github/profile/README.md

 Welcome to my GitHub Profile!

 > [!NOTE]
-> This is public view of my personal [TLÜ HK](https://github.com/TLUHK) GitHub organization for school works
+> This is the public view of my personal [TLÜ HK](https://github.com/TLUHK) GitHub organization for school works
 ---